cooki83/fortniteaimbot/README.md

-Comes with a spoofer (so they cant bain your main)
+Comes with a spoofer (so they cant ban your main)